goranschwarz/DbxTune/asetune/trunk/README.txt

 ------------------------------------------------------------------------------
   This tool is new in release 2015-06-01
   Status: Not that much functionality, needs MORE work before released.
+  Tip: Create 'User Defined Counters' where you can add your own SQL and Performance Counters...

 ------------------------------------------------------------------------------
 -- SqlServerTune -------------------------------------------------------------
 ------------------------------------------------------------------------------
   This tool is new in release 2015-06-01
   Status: Not that much functionality, needs MORE work before released.
+  Tip: Create 'User Defined Counters' where you can add your own SQL and Performance Counters...

 ------------------------------------------------------------------------------
 -- OracleTune ----------------------------------------------------------------
 ------------------------------------------------------------------------------
   This tool is new in release 2015-06-01
   Status: Not that much functionality, needs A LOT MORE work before released.
+  Note: Recording capability doesn't work that good for the moment (JDBC ResultSet MetaData returns "strange" data types for Oracle Columns, which I need to "map" into something more appropriate for H2 or any other "normal" database)
+  Tip: Create 'User Defined Counters' where you can add your own SQL and Performance Counters...

 ------------------------------------------------------------------------------
 -- SQL Window ----------------------------------------------------------------